Useful Information in Short:

 Payment will be made in pounds sterling unless the Seller instructs otherwise in writing.
 If the Seller requires payment other than in sterling, we shall charge the Seller for any currency costs incurred.
-Sale proceeds will be calculated at the rate of exchange quoted to us by XE.com prevailing on the day of the pay-out 34 days after the date of the auction.
+Sale proceeds will be calculated at the rate of exchange quoted to us by our Foreign Exchange (FX) company prevailing on the day of the pay-out 34 days after the date of the auction.

 (b) Non-Payment by the Buyer